 I had somehow stumbled upon my dream job.

 Of course, little did I know back then, when tempera paint and kilns were foreign words to me, that I’d be a CEO of an art education company that served teachers and parents all over the world.

-I also never imagined I would be working alongside my software engineer husband (AKA Mister Sparkle) and together, we’d run a company that employed 15 people.
+I also never imagined I would be working alongside my software engineer husband (AKA Mister Sparkle) and together, we’d run a company that employs 13 people.

-And then, by some miracle, I received a text from an agent asking me if I ever considered writing a book.
-I was thrilled to craft a book loaded with art projects designed to make it easier to teach art at home or in the art room.
-But it was also alot of work.
+Then, by some miracle, I received a text from an agent asking me if I ever considered writing a book.
+I was thrilled to craft a book loaded with art projects but it was one more big project that stretched me to capacity.

 Teaching art 4 days a week, raising 3 teenagers, writing a blog and creating content to sell, started to feel overwhelming.

 I made the decision to leave the art room.